endoflife-date/endoflife.date/products/postgresql.md

 The [Release roadmap](https://www.postgresql.org/developer/roadmap/) lists upcoming minor and major releases.
-If the release team determines that a critical bug or security fix is too important to wait until the regularly scheduled minor release, it may make a release available outside of the minor release roadmap.
+If the release team determines that a critical bug or security fix is too important to wait until the regularly scheduled minor release, it may make a release available outside the minor release roadmap.